- British Columbia, Canada, Marriage Index, 1872-1935 -

 Jim lived in Chetwynd, B.C., until he had a stroke.
 He now needed extended care, so he was moved to The Pouce Coupe Hospital where he spent his remaining four years.

-A Funeral Service was held on Monday, September 16, 2002 at 2:00pm at the Bergeron Funeral Chapel, Dawson Creek, BC.
+A Funeral Service was held on Monday, September 16, 2002 at 2:00pm at the Bergeron Funeral Chapel, Dawson Creek, B.C.
 Reverend Judy Hare officiated interment followed in the Brookside Cemetery, Dawson Creek, British Columbia.

 Funeral services were entrusted to Bergeron Funeral Services & Crematorium Ltd, Dawson Creek - Fort St. John, British Columbia